1933 Kategoria e Dytë

 The 1933 Kategoria e Dytë is the third season of the second tier of football in Albania.
-The league was played between 2 April and 13 August 1933 and it was divided into 3 groups, Group A being an exhibition tournament and the winners of Group B and C played each other in the final.
-The final was played between Bashkimi Elbasan and SK Vlorë, which Bashkimi Elbasan was 3-2.
+The league was divided into 3 groups, Group A being an exhibition tournament and the winners of Group B and C played each other in the final.
+The final was played between Bashkimi Elbasan and SK Vlorë.
+Bashkimi Elbasan won the final 3-2.